Examples: [Collected via e-mail, May 2013]

-Complicating D’Ambrosio's case, roughly 40 students came to Methuen High School associate principal James Weymouth and other administrators on May 1 to report the post and express alarm at its content.
+Complicating D’Ambrosio's case, roughly 40 students came to Methuen High School associate principal James Weymouth and other administrators on

 On 7 June 2013, a judge ordered D'Ambrosio to be released immediately after the grand jury in the case chose not to indict him.